Gong (band)

 Gong are a rock band associated with the Canterbury scene.
 They incorporate elements of psychedelic rock, jazz and space rock into their musical style.
 The group was formed in Paris in 1967 by Australian musician Daevid Allen and English vocalist Gilli Smyth.
 Band members have included Didier Malherbe, Pip Pyle, Steve Hillage, Mike Howlett, Tim Blake, Pierre Moerlen, Bill Laswell and Theo Travis.
 Others who have played on stage with Gong include Don Cherry, Chris Cutler, Bill Bruford, Brian Davison, Dave Stewart and Tatsuya Yoshida.

 Gong's 1970 debut album, Magick Brother, featured a psychedelic rock sound.
-By the following year, the second album, Camembert Electrique, featured the more psychedelic rock/space rock sound with which they would be most associated.
-Between 1973 and 1974, Gong released their best-known work, the allegorical Radio Gnome Invisible trilogy, detailing the adventures of Zero the Hero, the Good Witch Yoni and the Pot Head Pixies from the Planet Gong.
+By the following year, the second album, Camembert Electrique, featured the more progressive rock/space rock sound with which they would be most associated.
+Between 1973 and 1974, Gong released their best-known work, the allegorical Radio Gnome Invisible trilogy, consisting of Flying Teapot (1973), Angel's Egg (1973) and You (1974), which details the adventures of Zero the Hero, the Good Witch Yoni and the Pot Head Pixies from the Planet Gong.

-In 1975, Allen and Smyth left the band, which continued without them, releasing a series of jazz rock albums under the leadership of drummer Pierre Moerlen.
+In 1975, Allen and Smyth left the band, which continued without them, releasing the Howlett-fronted Shamal (1976) and a series of jazz rock albums under the leadership of drummer Pierre Moerlen.
 This incarnation soon became known as Pierre Moerlen's Gong.
 Meanwhile, Smyth formed Mother Gong while Allen initiated a series of spin-off groups, including Planet Gong, New York Gong and Gongmaison, before returning to lead Gong once again in 1990 until his death in 2015.
 With Allen's encouragement, the band decided to continue as a quintet comprising guitarist Fabio Golfetti, bassist Dave Sturt, woodwind player Ian East, guitarist and vocalist Kavus Torabi, and drummer Cheb Nettles.
 They released the album Rejoice!
-I'm Dead! in September 2016, followed by The Universe Also Collapses in 2019 and Unending Ascending in 2023.
+I'm Dead! in September 2016, followed by the loose trilogy of albums The Universe Also Collapses (2019), Unending Ascending (2023), and Bright Spirit (2026).